kzadurska/expecto-frontendum/content/blog/my-vs-code-setup/index.md

 #### View all whitespace

 There were times when indentation alone was not enough for me to spot an extra white space character.
-Its use seems obsolete with prettier right now, but I cannot imagine having it any other way.
+Its use seems obsolete with Prettier right now, but I cannot imagine having it any other way.

 ```
 {